Dennis Wilson: Love and Soul

 "Holy Man" sat on tape, in a case, on a shelf, gathering dust, for over 30 years.
 It's a song that had special meaning to Dennis, but he could never get the lyric as he wanted it.
 He laid down a vocal, but erased it.
 It stuck in the head of his engineer, who finally found the missing master tape that held the instrumental version of the song.
 Fast forward to the reissue.
 Dennis' great friend, as well as producer and sometimes writing partner, Gregg Jacobsen, knew Foo Fighters' drummer Taylor Hawkins from when Taylor dated his daughter.
 He'd given Taylor a copy of POB and Taylor, who already felt a great connection with Dennis as a drummer, fell in love with it.
 By now "Holy Man" had lyrics that had been reworked, and Jacobsen remembered that Taylor had a voice similar to Dennis', soulful and gravelly, and approached him to sing it.
 The result is stunning.
 Heard within the context of the record, amid other songs sung by Dennis', you could easily assume its him singing.
 A beautiful melody, a lovely keyboard motif, and this is without question one of his greatest songs.

-There is so much more in Dennis' catalogue, and yet more buried in the vaults, collecting dust while waiting for release.
+There is so much more in Dennis' catalogue, and still more buried in the vaults, collecting dust while waiting for release.
 In a family with one certified genius, he was an artist of great craft and talent, which he delivered with unadulterated passion.